ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 [YCSB](https://github.com/brianfrankcooper/YCSB/blob/master/mongodb/README.md) is a benchmarking tool for evaluating the performance of different databases, including MongoDB.
 It helps in understanding the performance characteristics and ensuring that the migrated database meets the required performance standards.

 #### 3. MongoDB Relational Migrator
 [MongoDB Relational Migrator](https://www.mongodb.com/docs/relational-migrator/) is designed to simplify the process of migrating data from relational databases to MongoDB.
 It provides an intuitive interface and powerful mapping features to transform and import data efficiently.
+It keeps the clusters in continuous sync during migration.

 ### Tools Used to execute the Migration - With Downtime